Managing menopause at homePerimenopause - self-care; Hormone replacement therapy - self-care; HRT- self-care

 Watching what you eat or drink can improve your symptoms and help you sleep:

 - Eat at regular times each day.
-Eat a healthy diet with lots of fruit and vegetables and low in fat.
+Eat a healthy diet that is low in fat and includes lots of fruits and vegetables.

 - Milk and other dairy products contain tryptophan, which may help induce sleep.

-- Avoid coffee, colas with caffeine, and energy drinks completely, if you can.
-If not, try not to have any after the early part of the afternoon.
+- If you can, avoid coffee, colas with caffeine, and energy drinks completely.
+If you cannot avoid them, try not to have any after the early part of the afternoon.

 - Alcohol may make your symptoms worse and often leads to a more disrupted sleep.